Skills Assessor and Assessment Tool Designer

 - Assessments Yes

-This short course is designed to build your skills incrementally over a six-week or eight-week period.
-The six-week programme covers just the “conduct OBE assessments” unit standard (115753).
-The eight-week programme covers BOTH the “plan and conduct OBE assessments” unit and the “design and develop OBE assessments” unit standard (115755).
+This short course is designed to build your skills incrementally over a eight-week or ten-week period.
+The eight-week programme covers just the “conduct OBE assessments” unit standard (115753).
+The ten-week programme covers BOTH the “plan and conduct OBE assessments” unit and the “design and develop OBE assessments” unit standard (115755).

 The additional two-weeks for the designing of assessment tools (115755) covers: